railcore/railcore.github.io/build_and_troubleshoot/bl_touch.md

 The ANTCLABS BL-Touch sensor has three basic parts:
 1. A moving plastic pin with a magnet on top
 1. A circuit board with hall-effect sensor and controller
-1. A housing with a solenoid-like coil at the top
+1. A housing with a solenoid-like coil at the top to retract and hold the pin

 ## Connectors
+The BL-Touch package includes a short wiring harness attached to the probe, which is not used with the Kit wiring harness.
+It should be carefully unplugged from the BL-Touch before installation, as a longer 5-wire cable is included in the harness.

 Because it emulates a microswitch and servo, the BL-Touch's wiring harness has five wires on two separate connectors:
 1. The 2-pin Black & White wire connector is the probe endstop signal from BL-Touch, like a microswitch
 1. The 3-pin connector is the control and power: